tnyeanderson/heart-sms-backend/docs/api.md

 ### `/accounts/view_subscription`

-Not Implemented (original API returns 404)
+Not Implemented (original API returns 404, only appears in android app tests).

+Everyone has a lifetime subscription (subscription_type: 3)

 ---